Last updated on June 11, 2026

 Adding 1 mana to the cost of these spells isnโt great.
 Is the token (Honor the God-Pharaoh), the flashback (Electric Revelation), or the Treasure (Seize the Spoils) worth it?
 Iโd say not, in general.
 These are the kinds of cards that make Limited work.

 These feel terrible to cast.
 Theyโre like a Divination where you rummage first, and that isnโt really good enough these days, is it?
-These can have their place if you need actual cards instead of impulse draws because youโre going for a kind of red draw-go build.
+They have their place if you need actual cards instead of impulse draws because youโre going for a kind of red draw-go build.

 Solving the Case of the Crimson Pulse requires a low curve to empty your hand.
 Which pairs nicely with this case enchantmentโs final mode because you have a better chance of playing your hand before your next upkeep to get the full value of drawing three cards a turn.

-Fire Prophecy is good and one of few damage spells that draw a card (itโs too loud in here to hear a Needle Drop pining to be let in).
-Itโs also a premium card in a deck running Transmogrify effects since it lets you stow a finisher back into your deck to be tutored up when needed.
+Fire Prophecy and Manhole Missile are damage spells that draw a card (itโs too loud in here to hear a Needle Drop pining to be let in).
+They're also premium cards in a deck running Transmogrify effects since they let you stow a finisher back into your deck to be tutored up when needed.
 Volcanic Spite is technically strictly better, but only if battles are involved.

-Dangerous Wager is the most all-in rummagers, and the instant speed on it is awesome.
-Itโs hard to beat this drawing two for 2 provided your hand is empty.
+Dangerous Wager is the most all-in rummager, and the instant speed on it is awesome.
+Itโs hard to beat drawing two for 2 provided your hand is empty.
 And it's hard to get a more efficient way to use your rummager to stock your graveyard than this.

 - Renegade Tactics